ON THE MOVIE 'OCTOBER 1'

 Synopsis: A police inspector is sent to Akote town to investigate the rape and murder of some young girls.
 As the body count escalates, he realises he has a serial killer in his hands and that the murders are linked to a very disturbing secret.

-Daba was well cast as Inspector Danladi Waziri.
-As an actor from the old school, the audience would expect a lot from him and got it.
+Daba was well-cast as Inspector Danladi Waziri.
+As an actor from the old school, the audience would expect a lot from him and get it.
 However- no offence to the actor- his Hausa accent was a tad exaggerated in the film and his character’s background was rather scanty.
-He mentioned a son in passing and it was left at that, the audience don’t hear more about the son or of any member of Danladi’s family.
-He’s brilliant and observant but wore a worn out, almost melancholic look on his face most of the time.
+He mentioned a son in passing and it was left at that, the audience doesn’t hear more about the son or any member of Danladi’s family.
+He’s brilliant and observant but wears a worn-out, almost melancholic look on his face most of the time.
 The audience can’t help but feel there’s more about Danladi but it was never revealed- except his confessed disillusionment over an execution he drunkenly described as “not my finest hour.

 Danladi’s sidekick, Sergeant Sunday (Kayode Aderupoko) first appeared to be the comic relief, not surprising as the actor is well known for his comic roles in Yoruba films.
 His Nigerian Standard English is very awkward- he should have simply been made to speak Pidgin English instead.
 He serves as Danladi’s interpreter and go-between with the king and the community.
 But then we see him later as trying to be Danladi’s voice of reason.
 Far more schooled than his superior in his community’s norms and culture, he clashes with Danladi over an arrest that was in many ways impossible, not caring if he lost his job over it.